czythu/scLTkit/README.md

 ## Installation

-The Release version `scLT-kit`+ python package can be installed directly via pip:
+The Release version of `scLT-kit`+ python package can be installed directly via pip:
 ```
 pip install scLTkit
 ```